 Karen Murray has performed various honorary award ceremony events and special concerts at the Wiener Rathaus, including a performance for Leon Askin and the prestigious „Wiener Vorlesungen im Rathaus“ with pianist Hans Kann.

 Karen Murray toured to Japan as Soloist with the „Wiener Solisten Ensemble“ which was managed by her agent at that time, the Künstlersekretatiat Buchmann, Vienna.
 On the occasion of this tour Karen gave a press conference at the Austrian Embassy, Tokyo, which was covered by major Japanese newspapers and CD magazines.

-Among various charity events Karen Murray has performed for the Co-operation Ireland Fund, NYC, Kinderkrebshilfe Wien, the American – Ireland Fund, NYC, Enable Ireland, Cork, and SOS Kinderdorf Wien.
+Among various charity events Karen Murray has performed at the UN, Vienna, the Co-operation Ireland Fund, NYC, the American – Ireland Dund, the US Embassy Vienna, Kinderkrebshilfe Wien, the American – Ireland Fund, NYC, Enable Ireland, Cork, and SOS Kinderdorf Wien.

-Ms. Murray´s music has been broadcasted by many radio- and TV stations, including Irish Radio, NYC, at the Adrian Flannelly show, NPR, USA, RTE (Radio Telefis Eireann), Ireland, where an entire program was dedicated to her music, and most recently on NHK, Japan.
+Ms. Murray´s music has been broadcasted by many radio- and TV stations, including Radio Stephansdom Vienna, NPR, USA Irish Radio, NYC, at the Adrian Flannelly show, NPR, USA, RTE (Radio Telefis Eireann), Ireland, where an entire program was dedicated to her music, and most recently on NHK, Japan.

 Karen continues to perform and teach at her home in Vienna and is married to University Professor and Author Edwin Vanacek and has one son, Kian.